NohaAshraf85/Day-Planner/README.md

 4. moment.js

 ## How it works:
-1. Upon accessing the calendar, the user is presented with a one page application that displays the current date (Day of the weeb, Month, Day of the Month)
+1. Upon accessing the calendar, the user is presented with a one page application that displays the current date (Day of the week, Month, Day of the Month)

 ![Homepage](./Assets/images/Homepage1.png)